romkatv/advent-of-code-2019/README.md

 well-known and easy to implement.
 The next step requires a bit of math and I've heard from others that not having learned algebra or having forgotten it makes this puzzle very difficult.

-Before showering, I've checked if the two huge numbers in the problem statement are prime.
+Before showering, I'd checked if the two huge numbers in the problem statement are prime.
 They both are.
 I remembered from high school that integers modulo prime number make a *field*, meaning that each element except zero has multiplicative inverse.
 Since the field is finite, `a ** m = a` for all `a`.
 This implies `1 / a = a ** (m-2)` for all non-zero `a`.
 This insight allows us to